wenakita/sdks/sdks/router-sdk/README.md

 # Alpha software

-The latest version of the SDK is used in production in the Uniswap Interface, but it is considered Alpha software and may contain bugs or change significantly between patch versions.
+The latest version of the swap Router SDK is used in production in the Hermes Interface, but it is considered Alpha software and may contain bugs or change significantly between patch versions.
-If you have questions about how to use the SDK, please reach out in the `#dev-chat` channel of the Discord.
+If you have questions about how to use the SDK, please reach out through Discord.
 Pull requests welcome!

 # Uniswap Swap Router SDK